-The actual net cost of revenue services in 2019-20 was £432,916 higher than the budget of £15,809,270 (paragraph 5.1).
-This variation represents 2.73% of the total turnover of £32.37 million.
+The actual net cost of revenue services in 2019-20 was £532,525 higher than the budget of £15,809,270 (paragraph 5.1).
+This variation represents 3.37% of the total turnover of £32.37 million.
 The final outturn (subject to audit) shows a surplus for the year of £10.3 million compared to a budgeted surplus of £10.93 million.
 The HRA working balance at year-end remains £2.5 million.

-The Chief Finance Officer, in consultation with the Leader of the Council and Lead Councillor for Resources have used their delegated authority to transfer £2.5 million to the reserve for future capital programmes, with the balance of £7.8 million transferred to the new build reserve.
+The Chief Finance Officer, in consultation with the Lead of the Council and Lead Councillor for Housing and Development Control and Lead Councillor for Resources, has used her delegated authority to transfer £2.5 million to the reserve for future capital programmes, with the balance of £7.8 million transferred to the new build reserve.
 This continues the policy adopted in previous years, whereby the year-end surplus is applied to each of the above two reserves.